dawngraham/reddit-theonion/README.md

 Researcher Claire Wardle categorized fake news into seven types:<sup>1</sup>
 ![7 Types of Mis- and Disinformation](./images/FDN_7Types_Misinfo-01-1024x576.jpg)

 *The Onion* falls into the first type: satire or parody.
-The organization started publishing satirical news articles in print in 1988, then went online in 1996.<sup>2</sup> Articles from *The Onion* and its satirical sister sites are shared on the Reddit subreddit <a href="https://www.reddit.com/r/TheOnion" target="_blank">r/TheOnion</a>, which had 83.1k subscribers as of December 21, 2018.
+The organization started publishing satirical news articles in print in 1988, then went online in 1996.<sup>2</sup> Articles from *The Onion* and its satirical sister sites are shared on the Reddit subreddit **r/TheOnion**, which had 83.1k subscribers as of December 21, 2018.

-There is also the subreddit <a href="https://www.reddit.com/r/nottheonion" target="_blank">r/nottheonion</a>: "For true stories that are so mind-blowingly ridiculous that you could have sworn they were from The Onion."
+There is also the subreddit **r/nottheonion**: "For true stories that are so mind-blowingly ridiculous that you could have sworn they were from The Onion."
 This had 14.5m subscribers, far outnumbering the subreddit for the publication it references.

-Another subreddit <a href="https://www.reddit.com/r/AteTheOnion" target="_blank">r/AteTheOnion</a> had 229k subscribers, also outnumbering subscribers to r/TheOnion.
+Another subreddit **r/AteTheOnion** had 229k subscribers, also outnumbering subscribers to r/TheOnion.
 This one is dedicated to "screencaps of people who failed to see The Onion's articles as satire."

 r/nottheonion and r/AteTheOnion point both to the interest in "strange but true" news and the challenge of separating fact from fiction.